-Palonosetron is used to prevent nausea and vomiting that is caused by cancer therapy.
-It works by blocking a hormone (serotonin) that causes vomiting.
+Palonosetron injection is used to prevent nausea and vomiting that is caused by cancer medicines (chemotherapy).
+It is also used to prevent nausea and vomiting that may occur after surgery.
+Palonosetron works by blocking the signals to the brain that cause nausea and vomiting.

-Appropriate studies have not been performed on the relationship of age to the effects of palonosetron in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of palonosetron injection to prevent nausea and vomiting that may occur after surgery in the pediatric population.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.